 To launch the program:

-The program can be launched from the Start Menu, in the Programs folder, under CervicalSpine Atlas.
-Alternatively, the program can be run by opening up the atlas folder and clicking on the file CervicalSpineAtlas.exe.
-A shortcut can be put on the desktop for ease of starting the program.
+You can start the program from the Start menu, in the Programs folder, under CervicalSpine Atlas.
+Alternatively, you can run the program by opening up the atlas folder and clicking on the file CervicalSpineAtlas.exe.
+You can put a shortcut on the desktop for ease of starting the program.

 Basic Image Navigation – Quick Start

 The box below the menubar contains a list of cases/patients in the module.
 The highlighted case/patient is the one currently assigned to the viewing windows.
 You can click on any case in the list to start with a new case in the viewing windows, or you can click on the forward and reverse arrows in the first viewing window to move through the cases.
 Teaching file cases may be viewed in known or unknown format by clicking the Options menu and selecting Alternate List Names.

 Hold down the right mouse button to select a different series to place in a viewing window.
 You can use this to select the option of color shaded images, as well as to choose the plane of images.
 The series listed in bold are the ones available for the given patient being viewed.